-Representative matters include: (1) representation of several master developers in a variety of land use, financing, and development matters relating to master planned communities, (2) representation of a major landowner in the acquisition of land and the subsequent development of commercial/industrial buildings, (3) representation of a tenant in the negotiation and documentation of a long term baseball stadium lease, (4) representation of a major real estate development company in the structuring, negotiation, and documentation of numerous financing and joint venture agreements with both traditional lenders and equity investors; (5) counseling lenders and borrowers in a variety of workout and enforcement scenarios, and (6) representation of landlords and tenants in a variety of leasing matters.
+Mr. Gillman has advised some of the most prominent national and regional developers and property owners on their acquisition, financing, joint venture and development work.
+Representative matters include: (1) representation of several master developers in a variety of land use, financing, and development matters relating to master planned communities, (2) representation of a national and regional homebuilders in connection with the acquisition, disposition, and/or development of land; (3) representation of a major landowner in the acquisition of land and the subsequent development of commercial/industrial buildings, (4) representation of a tenant in the negotiation and documentation of a long term baseball stadium lease, (5) representation of a major real estate development company in the structuring, negotiation, and documentation of numerous financing and joint venture agreements with both traditional lenders and equity investors; (6) counseling lenders and borrowers in a variety of workout and enforcement scenarios, and (7) representation of landlords and tenants in a variety of leasing matters.

 Mr. Gillman is a member of the Orange County Bar Association and the State Bar of California.
-He is actively involved with his Temple and in various community groups.
+He is actively involved in various community groups.